 Dining at a Distance

 Erie's local eateries, breweries and wineries are open for business and ready to give you a taste of our region!
-Self-certified restaurants are permitted to open indoors at 50% capacity, and are enacting extra precautions to ensure your safety.
+Pennsylvania restaurants are open for indoor dining at 50% capacity, and many are offering unique outdoor dining options or curbside pickup!

 Experience Erie Safely